Jsoszka-Old/ez-mapper.js/readme.md

 # ez-mapper.js

-A simple, zero dependency object mapper for javascript and typescript no configuration required
+A simple, zero dependency object mapper for javascript and typescript.
 ### Typescript
 ez-mapper is written in typescript and has full typing support.